Skip to main content

 Kevin Patra's takeaways:

 1. Baker dices up Giants as Bucs roll on the road to snap four-game skid.
 At times, it looked like a low-intensity mid-week practice for the Tampa offense.
 Baker Mayfield got whatever he wanted, particularly early, as the Bucs moved up and down the field against a punchless Big Blue defense.
-Tampa scored on five of its first six possessions, including three straight touchdown drives over second and third quarters.
+Tampa scored on five of its first six possessions, including three straight touchdown drives over the second and third quarters.
 These weren't gimmie drives, either.
 The four TD drives went 70 yards, 82 yards, 86 yards and 95 yards.
 For stretches, it felt like the Bucs wanted to practice their third-and-long situations, with Mayfield continually getting Tampa out of a hole.
 The club converted six of its first nine third downs, including several of 10-plus yards.
 A botched handoff ended the scoring streak in the fourth quarter, but the damage was already done.
 The Bucs outgained New York 450 yards to 245.
 The return of Mike Evans (five receptions for 68 yards) stabilized the offense and gave Mayfield a weapon that demanded attention.
 Mayfield was feeling himself to the extent that after a second-quarter touchdown scramble, the QB did the Tommy DeVito celebration at the New York crowd.
-Bucky Irving continued his impressive rookie season, generating 151 scrimmage yards and a TD, including a run of 56 yards and a reception of 32.
+Bucky Irving continued his impressive rookie season, generating 151 scrimmage yards and a TD, including a run of 56 yards and a reception of 32

 2. QB change did nothing to jump-start the Giants.
 To the surprise of no one, swapping Tommy DeVito for Daniel Jones did nothing to aid an offense lost in the woods.
-New York got whooped in the first half, gaining 45 total yards through two quarters with DeVito completing 3 of 5 attempts for 31 yards.
+New York got whooped in the first half, gaining 45 total yards through two quarters with DeVito completing three of five attempts for 31 yards.
 Rookie Malik Nabers didn't have a target in the first half.
 The Giants opened up the third quarter force-feeding the dynamic youngster (6/64), but it was too little too late.
 As we saw last year with DeVito, his accuracy is scatter-shot and the offense bogs down far too often, particularly with an offensive line that gives up pressure and the young QB's propensity to take sacks.
 DeVito made some fun plays with his legs, but he's simply not going to lead a chain-moving offense.
 For the game, Big Blue generated 245 yards and 4.4 yards per play, much of that coming with the Bucs' defense playing off with a big lead in the second half.
 Between a defense that gets ripped apart -- particularly on the ground -- porous blocking, questionable play calls, and Tyrone Tracy Jr. again fumbling in a key spot, the QB isn't the only issue for Brian Daboll's club.

 3. Vita appreciation.
 In a blowout win, the big man deserves some love.
 Vita Vea controls everything up the middle, allowing linebackers to make plays, taking attention from other linemen, and bottling up the ground game.
 At one point, Vea obliterated John Michael Schmitz, pulverizing the Giants center for a sack.
 Vea earned four QB pressures, including two quick pressures.
 The massive man also lined up as a fullback twice during goal-line situations.
 During Tampa's four-game losing streak, Todd Bowles' defense missed far too many plays.
 Coming off the bye, they faced a good opponent to get back on track.
 If they're to push back into playoff position with a light schedule down the stretch, the crew will have to play closer to Sunday's performance than the previous four weeks.

-NFL Research: The Buccaneers snapped a three-game losing coming off their bye week, but are still 3-8 coming off their bye since 2013.
+NFL Research: The Buccaneers snapped a three-game losing coming off their bye week but are still 3-8 coming off their bye since 2013.

 Dallas Cowboys 34, Washington Commanders 26